GELIELEO/ai2thor-sceneRender/README.md

 The offered code gives a solution to discrete navigation.

 ## How to use it
-The python file ```python ai2thor_scene_render.py``` consists on a class to create all the information needed to perform a discrete navigation within AI2THOR environment.
+The python file ``ai2thor_scene_render.py``` consists on a class to create all the information needed to perform a discrete navigation within AI2THOR environment.
 In sort, all we need to do in order to create the render of a new
 ```python
 scene1  = ai2thor_scene_render(